code4recovery/central-query/src/README.md

 }
 ```

+## Endpoints

+### /meetings/next

+Gets the next hour of meetings based on the UTC time when the request is received.
+The controller limits the fetch to 100 meetings.

+To Do:

+- [ ] If the fetched results are <10 meetings, re-fetch for the next two hours.

 ==================

 *\*\*The remainder of this document remains for historical context.
 It *may\* be of use to help understand the motivation and challenge behind this project.
 It is no longer being updated and might be removed in the future.